Headroom and Dynamic Range

 The waveform on the top is at ‑9 dB, and when duplicated and summed into a new single mono file we get a value of ‑3 dB.
 This is important information to take on board and nail into your brain: you can imagine what happens when you have a mix with a huge number of channels all summing and clipping the output simply because shared frequencies are always summed at the output.

-In the video I explain what dynamic range, headroom and summing are.
+In the Headroom and Dynamic Range video, I explain what dynamic range, headroom, and summing are and how to measure them.

 Topics covered in this video are: